 1.7.
-This Safety Guide is concerned with the application of the safety requirements established in GSR Part 3 [2] to the regulatory control of discharges [4] and takes account of the advice given in a number of relevant Safety Guides [5-11] and experience from IAEA Member States.
+This Safety Guide supersedes an earlier safety guide [4] and is concerned with the application of the safety requirements established in GSR Part 3 [2] to the regulatory control of discharges and takes account of the advice given in a number of relevant Safety Guides [5-11] and experience from IAEA Member States.